mikesmullin/nvi/README.md

 todo next:

+figure out the subtleties of vim buffer resizing make it draw a dividing line make the dividing lines draggable to hresize and vresize

 make it render more than one view in split screen make view statusbar toggle focus with click also cursor focus toggle with click and render both cursors in same view hmm maybe also make it so view status bar only appears if there is more than one?

-tcp socket host and guest configurations rendering multiple host and guest cursor movements
+tcp or file socket host and guest configurations rendering multiple host and guest cursor movements